ScheduleOpt/optalcp-benchmarks/README.md

 * More instances of the existing benchmarks.

 Don't hesitate to contact `petr@vilim.eu`, create a pull request or [report an issue](https://github.com/ScheduleOpt/optalcp-benchmarks/issues).

-## Citation

-Please use the link "Cite this repository" on the right to get the citation in various formats (generated from the file [`CITATION.cff`](CITATION.cff)).
-Feel free to add authors or change their order, for example, by considering the Credits section in the `README.md` files of individual benchmarks.
-You can also cite only a specific benchmark.
-It is helpful to add into the citation the date you accessed the repository (usually using the `urldate` field) or a git commit id.

 ## Installation